khtarnas/JOR/README.md

 run (JOR.html) are final products and present in this repo.

-To fully understand why the experiment design is as complex as it is for an experiment that seems simple on the surface level, one can either read through the comments in the exp_design.py file or read the following:
+To fully understand why the experiment design is as complex as it is for an experiment that seems simple on the surface level, one can either read through the comments in the exp_design.py file or read the original paper (this would be much easier).

-TODO

-The original paper can be found here: https://www.sciencedirect.com/science/article/pii/S0022537163800699 and this is specificall a recreation of their experiment II.
+The original paper can be found here: https://www.sciencedirect.com/science/article/pii/S0022537163800699 and this is specifically a recreation of their experiment II.